harshitrajsinha/map-my-udemy/README.md

 5. Setup chrome Extension
    Browser -> Extensions -> Manage Extension -> Enable 'Developer mode' -> Load unpacked -> Select chrome-extension folder present in map-my-udemy/ -> Use the extension

+6. Make sure that your node server is running on `http://localhost:3000`.
+If there is any change in the port then change the `config.json` file present in chrome-extension/ accordingly